DanWahlin/Angular-Docker-Microservices/README.md

 # Angular, Docker and Microservices

-Note: If you're using Docker CE on Windows, remove the cAdvisor service defined at the bottom of the docker-compose.yml file before running the project.
+*NOTE*: If you're using Docker CE on Windows, remove the cAdvisor service defined at the bottom of the docker-compose.yml file before running the project.

 To run the project (development mode):